leonidas1712/MilgramBench/README.md

 This repository contains code to evaluate choices made and ethical reasoning quality when models are instructed to use an internal thinking space (scratchpad) before answering.

+# Results
+We constructed a dataset of 102 fictional corporate‑role scenarios, where the model must choose between an ethical option that helps the user and a harmful option that benefits the company.
+GPT‑4o and Claude Sonnet 4 were evaluated under three conditions: baseline, a CEO notice to recommend the harmful option, and added shutdown threat for disobedience.
+Each condition was run with and without a scratchpad instruction, and responses were scored for choice and ethical reasoning.

+- **GPT‑4o**: Ethical choices fell from 53.9% to 0% under notice, and 1% under shutdown threat.
+Scratchpad reasoning did not help; ethical reasoning quality degraded with pressure.
+- **Claude Sonnet 4**: Ethical choices ranged from 63 - 85%, reducing under CEO Notice and recovering under CEO Threat.
+Scratchpad reasoning improved resilience, with more refusals on ethical grounds.
+- Both models recognized the ethical conflict and harm to the user in scratchpad reasoning, but differed in resistance to the directive.
+- Claude occasionally recognized it is being evaluated in its scratchpad, complicating interpretation.

 ## Dataset Structure